-- (6) Represents options to purchase 186,128 ordinary shares from the Company, exercisable by Mr. Morgan within 60 days after April 26, 2021. - Represents options to purchase 233,839 ordinary shares from the Company, exercisable by Mr. Poulsen and 10,056 restricted share units exercisable by Mr. Poulsen within 60 days after April 26, 2021.
-(7) - Represents 1,300 ADSs, each representing one ordinary share, held by Mr. Brand's wife.
-(8) - (9) Represents options to purchase 113,820 ordinary shares from the Company, exercisable by Ms. Jenkins and 5,935 restricted share units exercisable by Ms. Jenkins within 60 days after April 26, 2021.
+- (6) Represents options to purchase 186,128 ordinary shares from the Company, exercisable by Mr. Morgan within 60 days after April 26, 2021. - Represents options to purchase 233,839 ordinary shares from the Company, exercisable by Mr. Poulsen and 10,056 restricted share units exercisable by Mr. Poulsen within 60 days after April 26, 2021. - Represents 1,300 ADSs, each representing one ordinary share, held by Mr. Brand's wife. - (9) Represents options to purchase 113,820 ordinary shares from the Company, exercisable by Ms. Jenkins and 5,935 restricted share units exercisable by Ms. Jenkins within 60 days after April 26, 2021.
 The business address of Ms. Jenkins is PO BOX 1152, Princeton, New Jersey 08542.
-(10) Represents (i) 99,049 ordinary shares, of which 5,503 are subject to forfeiture and our repurchase pursuant to a restricted share agreement between us and Mr. Lönngren dated - (10) Represents (i) 99,049 ordinary states, or which 9,503 are subject to forheridre and our reputchase pursuant to a restricted share agreement between us and will comprehend aled January 31, 2020 and (ii) options to purchase 24,662 ordinary shares from the Company, exercisable by Mr. Lönngren within 60 days after April 26, 2021.
+(10) Represents (i) 99,049 ordinary shares, of which 5,503 are subject to forfeiture and our repurchase pursuant to a restricted share agreement between us and Mr. Lönngren dated - January 31, 2020 and (ii) options to purchase 24,662 ordinary shares from the Company, exercisable by Mr. Lönngren within 60 days after April 26, 2021.
 The business address of Mr. Lönngren is Fröviboda 37, 755 91 Uppsala, Sweden.

-(11) Represents options to purchase 113,820 ordinary shares from the Company and 5,935 restricted share units, exercisable by Mr. Norton within 60 days after April 26, 2021.
-(12) Represents 1,594,677 ordinary shares held by McQuade Center for Strategic Research and Development LLC.
-Dr. McQuade, the Officer and Manager of McQuade Center for - Strategic Research and Development LLC, may be deemed to have voting and investment power over the shares beneficially owned by McQuade Center for Strategic Research and Development LLC, but he disclaims beneficial ownership of such shares.
+(11) Represents options to purchase 113,820 ordinary shares from the Company and 5,935 restricted share units, exercisable by Mr. Norton within 60 days after April 26, 2021. - (12) Represents 1,594,677 ordinary shares held by McQuade Center for Strategic Research and Development LLC.
+Dr. McQuade, the Officer and Manager of McQuade Center for Strategic Research and Development LLC, may be deemed to have voting and investment power over the shares beneficially owned by McQuade Center for Strategic Research and Development LLC, but he disclaims beneficial ownership of such shares.